-The global gamification market was valued at $2.17 billion in 2017 and is expected to reach $19.39 billion by 2023.
-The biggest benefit regarding gamification, is its ability to keep employees engaged.
+In 2017, the global gamification market was valued at $2.17 billion and is expected to reach $19.39 billion by 2023.
+The most significant benefit regarding gamification is its ability to keep employees engaged.

 It is important to note that gamification is not the same as gaming.

-When planning to design technology-based gamification, it is recommended that the following is included.
-Each inclusion is there for a specific reason:
+When planning technology-based gamification, it is recommended to include the following, each of them for a specific reason:

-- Points – Tangible & measurable evidence: Used to keep score and establish status or accumulated to purchase virtual or real goods.
-Users can earn points through activities, sharing, contributing, or by creating something useful to others.
+- Points – tangible and measurable evidence: Used to keep score and establish status; or accumulated to purchase virtual or real goods.
+Users can earn points through activities, sharing, contributing or by creating something useful to others.

-- Individual/ Team Profiles – Transparency: Show users exactly where they stand on the metrics that matter to you and to your audience.
+- Individual/team profiles – transparency: Show users exactly where they stand on the metrics that matter to you and your audience.
 Individual and team profiles show progress in real-time and historically.
-Leader boards show who’s just ahead and who’s behind as well as overall ranking on any number of metrics.
+Leaderboards show who’s just ahead and who’s behind as well as overall ranking on any number of metrics.

-- Levelling Up – Status within the community: Levels indicate long-term or sustained achievement.
-Used to identify status within a community and to unlock new missions, badges, activities, and rewards.
+- Levelling up – status within the community: Levels indicate long-term or sustained achievement.
+They are used to identify status within a community and to unlock new missions, badges, activities and rewards.